Skip to content

 • The worker exports logs to stdout when PLANEXE_WORKER_RELAY_PROCESS_OUTPUT=true (set in docker-compose.yml).

-• Shared volumes: ./run is mounted into both services; .env and llm_config.json are mounted read-only.
-Ensure they exist on the host before starting.***
+• Shared volumes: .env and ./llm_config/ are mounted read-only.
+Ensure they exist on the host before starting.

 • Database: Postgres runs in database_postgres and listens on host ${PLANEXE_POSTGRES_PORT:-5432} mapped to container 5432; data is persisted in the named volume database_postgres_data.